nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/message.md

 Extraction Error Response should use a [ExtractionErrorMessage].
 For submissions to NCHS, the set of current error messages are listed and described [here](business_rules.html).

-For a given Death Record Submission or Coding Response:
+For a given Record Submission or Coding Response:

 - Extraction Error Response and Acknowledgment are mutually exclusive
-- An acknowledged Death Record Submission or Coding Response can still result in issues later in the process that might require manual intervention
+- An acknowledged Submission or Coding Response can still result in issues later in the process that might require manual intervention

 In either scenarion, the recipient of the Extraction Error Response would need to investigate the cause of the failure using the information provided in the Extraction Error Response message.

-#### Alias
+#### Alias Messages for Death Records

 <!-- ![Message exchange patterns for failed message extractions](alias.png){ width=25% } -->
 <figure style="align:middle">